TIGER-AI-Lab/VLM2Vec/README.md

 <img width="1432" alt="abs" src="figures/teaser.png">

 ## Model
 Our model is based on converting an existing well-trained VLM (Phi-3.5-V) into an embedding model.
-The basic idea is to add an [EOS] token in the end of the sequence, which will be used as the representation of the multimodal inputs.
+The basic idea is to take the last token in the end of the sequence as the representation of the multimodal inputs.

 <img width="1432" alt="abs" src="figures/train_vlm.png">